jhonjun/linux-build-environment/README.md

 # linux-build-environment
-I've been looking for a generic Linux build environment that I can use to build binaries that I can deploy to most distros out there.
+I've been looking for a generic Linux build environment that I can use to build binaries that can be deployed to most distros out there.
 So far, I've only found build environments for specific projects.
 There's Open Build Service by openSUSE but I want something simpler and more lightweight... the bare minimum.
 This is my attempt to build such an environment.